csci-185/spring2024/pages/_activities/quiz01.md

 {:#part2}
 ## Part 2: Styling tasks [30pts]
 The purpose of this section is to ensure that you understand selectors.
 Feel free to refer to the <a href="/spring2024/assets/images/quizzes/quiz01/selector-cheatsheet.png" target="_blank">selector cheatsheet</a>.
+Be sure to add all of your style rules to the `assets/css/styles.css` file.

 ### 1. [3pts] Style the header
 Create a ruleset that targets all **`header`** elements and applies the following styles: